xtendoo-corporation/xtendoo/product_pricelist_margin_base/README.rst

 Product Pricelist Margin Base
 ==============================

-This Module Allows calculate the real discount in a sale so the discount does not affect the cost price and don't lost money.
+This Module Allows calculate the price based on the desired margin, we do not run the risk of incurring negative margins when, for example, launching a promotion

 Credits
 =======